German Adjective Declination Table

 As mentioned earlier, the adjective declination refers to attributive adjectives.
 Predicative and adverbial adjectives do not change their original form.

-Predicative: Der Anwalt ist schlau. (no declination)
+Der Anwalt ist schlau.

-Adverbial: Er rechnet gut. (no declination)
+Er rechnet gut.

-Declination of 2 German adjectives in a row
+Declination of 2 German Adjectives in a Row

 If you have two consecutive adjectives you just follow the same pattern.
 Both adjectives are declined.